-It seems obvious that each team would like to have source code that is :
+It seems obvious that each team would like to have source code that is quick to

-- how fast my own code becomes to be legacy one (so that I do not like it any longer and I am ashamed of it)
+- how fast my own code becomes to be Legacy Code?
+Moreover I am ashamed of it now?

-- how fast my colleague’s code becomes to be legacy one? (so that I do not want even to touch it and I do perceive it only as a source of troubles)
+- how fast my colleague’s code becomes a Legacy Code?
+When I do not want even to touch it and I do perceive it only as a source of troubles?

 Refactoring coming to the rescue

-Therefore I’ve decided to dig up (and clean-up) one of the trainings I’ve invented (and conducted lots of times) 2-3 years ago called “Effective Refactoring”.
-The plan was to make a trial within my own team by conducting 5-6 small live-refactoring meetings with content of this training and see if it can give us visible gains in quality and maybe make this training available for other developers in the company as well..
+Therefore I decided to dig up one of the trainings I’ve invented (and conducted lots of times) 2-3 years ago called “Effective Refactoring”.
+The plan was to make a trial within my own team.
+I decided to conduct 5-6 small live-refactoring meetings with content of this training to see if it can give us visible gains in quality.
+Moreocwe – maybe later – make this training available for other developers in the company.

-Better design / code can be achieved when discussing / refactoring it together.
+We can achieve Better design / code when discussing / refactoring it together.
 Therefore once needed, we set up a meeting and refactor given piece of code as a team.
 This turned up to be much better approach than only reading it in Crucible and exchanging comments.
 Anyway before each such session we need to be prepared, read and understand given parts of our code.

 Refactoring together is a team builder

 The last point I would like to write about is trust and openness.
 During our first refactoring sessions, each participant – when it was “his / her code” was modified – struggled with a defensive attitude.
 This attitude was to defend their earlier idea of architecture.
 As time went on, we started to notice that none of the team were really attacking anyone.
 Each participant wanted to understand the existing solution or propose improvements to make it more readable.
 On the other hand, no one has ever intended to prove that something is badly designed or written illegibly.
 These things are very relative.